tchoi8/handmadecomputer/Binary/readme.md

 #1.
 What is Computer?

 "Now let's make a computer!
 Wait, what is a computer?

+This isn't so easy to answer, there are several types of computers and it depends who you ask.

+Computers can do arithmetic operations (adding, multiplying, etc.),

+they can remember information, like the inputs and outputs of those arithmetic operations, or a specific sequence of arithmatic.

+Lastly, computers can keep time, so they can carry out the operations above in the sequence they've remembered.

-Computer can do math (like adding, subtracting, multiplying), remember information over time.
-It also has clocks which is very important.
-Computers, even in itssimpliest form will have all of these functionalities.
+Computers, even in its simpliest form will have all of these functionalities.
 We are going to use electronics to make it into a circuit".

 ```Edit this part succinctly, and write in hand writing.
 Just words, no images.```